boledovicpantheon/testing-academy/README.md

 ##### 1. Vagrantfile

 Here you can edit the hardware requirements.
+On top of the Vagrantfile you can see couple of variables:

 `*_NODES` = number of nodes to create,